Thrust into stardom at nine, Emma Watson is best known for her role as ‘Hermione Granger’ in the Harry Potter series.

-Thanks to platforms like Fashion Revolution, she learned about ethical issues in the fashion industry, such as child labour and animal exploitation.
+Thanks to platforms like Fashion Revolution, she learned about ethical issues in the fashion industry, such as child labor and animal exploitation.

 At that point, Emma decided to use her platform to voice these concerns.

-The British star knew that in order to succeed, the change for better would have to start with her.
+The British star knew that to succeed, the change for the better would have to start with her.

 “I’d walk down the red carpet and go into the bathroom.
 I had on so much makeup and these big, fluffy, full-on dresses.
 I’d put my hands on the sink and look at myself in the mirror and say: Who is this?
-I didn’t connect with the person who was looking back at me, and that was a very unsettling feeling,” said Emma Watson.
+I didn’t connect with the person who was looking back at me, and that was a very unsettling feeling”

-Emma’s shift towards sustainable fashion began in 2009, at the age of 19.
+Emma’s shift toward sustainable fashion began in 2009 at 19.

-“I wanted to help People Tree produce a younger range because I was excited by the idea of using fashion as a tool to alleviate poverty and knew it was something I could help make a difference with,” said Emma Watson.
+“I wanted to help People Tree produce a younger range because I was excited by the idea of using fashion as a tool to alleviate poverty and It’s been the most incredible gap year project“

-“It has been the most incredible gap year project, I think young people like me are becoming increasingly aware of the humanitarian issues surrounding fast fashion and want to make good choices but there aren’t many options out there,” she added.
+“Young people like me are becoming increasingly aware of the humanitarian issues surrounding fast fashion, and want to make good choices but there aren’t many options out there“

-Ever since, Emma Watson has left an indelible mark in the world of fashion.
+Since then, Emma Watson has left an indelible mark in fashion.

 ‘White Shirt Project’ – 2014

-The fashion industry has been facing, for some time now, serious allegations regarding the treatment of factory workers in developing countries.
+For some time now, the fashion industry has been facing serious allegations regarding the treatment of factory workers in developing countries.

-Brands have been using child labour, forcing underaged workers to toil in inhuman conditions.
+Brands have been using child labor, forcing underaged workers to toil in inhuman conditions.

-These working conditions are catalogued as forms of modern-day slavery.
+These working conditions are cataloged as forms of modern-day slavery.

 As a way of protest, back in 2014, Emma Watson became an active participant in the ‘White Shirt Project’ campaign.

-The campaign was organised by ‘Freedom For All’ with the aim of fighting against slavery and human trafficking across the world.
+The campaign was organized by ‘Freedom For All’ to fight against slavery and human trafficking across the world.

 ‘HeForShe’ Campaign – 2014